trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 ### OnlyKey Case {#onlykey-case}

-The OnlyKey case provides additional protection and gives OnlyKey a polished appearance.
+The OnlyKey case provides additional protection and lets you select a custom OnlyKey color.
 To put on the case just carefully slide the case over the OnlyKey as shown below:

 <table>